Judas Iscariot, the Betrayer of Jesus

 Judas’ betrayal of Jesus begins with Judas approaching the chief priests and scribes—the religious leaders.

-Scholars debate over whether he literally became possessed by a demon, or if it is simply a way of saying he chose to follow these corrupt motivations, thus making him a tool of the devil.
+Scholars debate over whether he literally became possessed by a demon, or if it was simply a way of saying he chose to follow these corrupt motivations, thus making him a tool of the devil.

-Regardless, Judas went to the religious leaders and asked, “‘What are you willing to give me if I betray Him [Jesus] to you?’”
-(Matthew 26:14, NKJV).
+“‘What are you willing to give me if I betray Him [Jesus] to you?’”
+(Matthew 26:15, NKJV).

 Judas was satisfied.